Additional Links

 - Email: [email protected]

-At AUC, Ayad teaches a year-long course on Middle Egyptian grammar (Egyptian hieroglyphics) as well as graduate seminars on Egypt in the first millennium BC, Nubian cultures and society, and ancient Egyptian women in temple ritual.
-Ayad also teaches an introduction to Coptic class, and has led classes focusing on ancient Egyptian literature and Late Egyptian historical texts.
+At the University of Memphis, Ayad taught Middle and Late Egyptian grammar and literature, Coptic and ancient Egyptian historical texts in Hieratic, as well as an introductory world art course.
+At AUC, she teaches Middle Egyptian grammar (Egyptian hieroglyphics), graduate seminars on Egypt in the first millennium BC, Nubian cultures and society and ancient Egyptian women in temple ritual.
+She also offers courses in Coptic, Egyptian literature and Late Egyptian historical texts.

 - Social history and religion in the Third Intermediate and Late Periods